enisdenjo/graphql-ws/README.md

 ## [Want to help?](CONTRIBUTING.md)

 File a bug, contribute with code, or improve documentation?
-Read up on our guidelines for [contributing](CONTRIBUTING.md) and `yarn test --watch` away!.
+Read up on our guidelines for [contributing](CONTRIBUTING.md) and drive development with `yarn test --watch` away!